US labour market added more jobs than forecast in February

-WASHINGTON (BLOOMBERG) - US employers added more jobs than forecast in February and the unemployment rate declined, suggesting the labor market is clawing its way forward again following several disappointing months.
+US employers added more jobs than forecast in February and the unemployment rate fell, suggesting the labour market is clawing its way forward again following several disappointing months.

-Payrolls increased 379,000 after an upwardly revised 166,000 January increase, according to a Labor Department report Friday.
+Payrolls rose 379,000 after an upwardly revised 166,000 January increase, a Labour Department report yesterday showed.

 A decline in Covid-19 cases in recent weeks, along with an easing of business restrictions in some states, is starting to result in more job growth even as millions of Americans remain unemployed.